-Operating revenues for Physical Commodities increased 57% to $25.0 million in the fourth quarter compared to $15.9 million in the prior year.
+Operating revenues for Physical Commodities increased 21% to $24.0 million in the second quarter compared to $19.8 million in the prior year.

-Operating revenues in Physical Ag & Energy decreased 2% to $8.4 million in the fourth quarter compared to the prior year.
-The decrease in operating revenues is primarily related to declines in operating revenues in our fat and edible oils, energy and feed ingredients businesses, which were partially offset by increased commodity financing and pricing program revenues.
+Operating revenues in Physical Ag & Energy increased 18% to $9.3 million in the second quarter compared to the prior year.
+The increase in operating revenues is largely due to increased activity with customers in biodiesel feedstock markets which was partially offset by lower activity in our commodity financing programs.

-Segment income increased $16.7 million to $21.5 million in the fourth quarter compared to $4.8 million in the prior year.
-This increase is primarily due to a $10.0 million insurance policy claim received and recorded as a recovery on the bad debt on physical coal as well as the growth in precious metals operating revenues noted above.
+Segment income increased 23% to $9.6 million in the second quarter compared to $7.8 million in the prior year, primarily as a result of the increases in operating revenues noted above.

 Clearing and Execution Services